Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 Having two photographers at your wedding in Edinburgh almost doubles the chances of catching those real, spontaneous moments.

-While one photographer focuses on the major events, the other can roam about freely, recording the reactions, the laughter, and those priceless moments that make your wedding a one-of-a-kind experience.
+While one photographer focuses on the major events, the other can roam freely, recording reactions, laughter, and those priceless moments that make your wedding a one-of-a-kind experience.

-While the lead photographer is engrossed in capturing the cake-cutting ceremony, the second photographer takes advantage to capture the wonderful moment when the flower girl is cuddled by granny and the merriment of guests cracking jokes and having fun.
+While the lead photographer is engrossed in capturing the cake-cutting ceremony, the second photographer takes advantage of the moment to capture the flower girl cuddled by granny, and the merriment of guests cracking jokes and having fun.

 These natural shots add personality and character to your photographs.